lazorfuzz/signalbuddy/README.md

 ## What is SignalBuddy?

 SignalBuddy is an easy-to-scale signaling solution for WebRTC.
 SignalBuddy automatically detects and scales across the number of CPU cores in its environment.
 For instance, if the machine you're testing on has four cores, SignalBuddy will launch a cluster of four processes, each a separate instance of itself, all listening on the same port.
-Using Redis to store state, peers connected to different worker instances will still be able to broadcast and transmit data to one another.
+Using Redis to store state, peers connected to different worker instances, even on different servers, will still be able to join the same rooms and broadcast data to one another.

 ## Running